dlebron12/Statistics/README.md

 # statistics-
-Projects and On-Going Learning in Statistics and Machine Learning
+Projects, On-Going Learning and Refreshers in Statistics and Machine Learning